livekit/livekit-docs/docs/guides/deploy.md

 ## Multi-node routing

 If Redis is configured, LiveKit automatically switches to a distributed setup by using Redis for room data as well as a message bus.
-Each node reports their statistics to Redis periodically so they are aware of everyone's availability and load.
+In this mode, each node periodically reports their stats to Redis; this enables them to be aware of the entire cluster and make routing decisions based on availability and load.

-When a new room is created, we select an available node to host the room.
-Currently the selection algorithm is random.
+When a new room is created, the node that received that request is able to choose an available node from the cluster to host the room.

 When a client establishes a signal connection to LiveKit, it creates a persistent WebSocket connection with one of the instances.
 That instance will then acts as a signaling bridge, proxying messages between the node where the room is hosted and the client.

 In a multi-node setup, LiveKit can support an large number of concurrent rooms.
 However, there are limits to the number of participants in a room, since a room must fit on a single node (for now).
-See benchmarks